mephistolist/paxctl/README.md

 # paxctl
-Converted paxctl to work on BSD.
+Converted paxctl to work on BSD environments.

 1. What it is